hasura/learn-graphql/tutorials/database/yugabyte/tutorial-site/content/create-sample-database.md

 ---
 title: "Create a Sample Database"
-metaTitle: "Create a sample Yugabtye database | Yugabyte Tutorial"
+metaTitle: "Create a sample Yugabtye database | YugabyteDB Tutorial"
 metaDescription: "In this section, we will learn how to create a sample Yugabyte database"
 ---